 When Great Expectations began its run, Charles Dickens was already world-famous, but his magazine All the Year Round was struggling.
 So, he came up with a plan: rather than save the story he'd sketched out for a cooler and better-paying publication, he decided to run it in his own magazine.

-Great Expectations was widely popular and was riddled with many of the themes that fascinated Charles Dickens throughout his literary career.
-He was drawn especially to social justice and to commenting on the inequalities inherent to Victorian society.
+The novel was a major success.
+Like most of Dickens's work, it addressed contemporary issues of social justice and inequality.
 While England was growing rich and powerful in the era of colonialism and the Industrial Revolution, Dickens saw the injustice that ran rampant among the working and lower classes.
-He sought to document Britain's underbelly and to explore the fight for survival in a time of such wealth.
+He documented Britain's underbelly and explored the fight for survival in a time of such wealth.

-Teachers decorate their walls with them, Hallmark plasters such words of wisdom on their greeting cards, and basketball captains attempt to inspire their teammates with them.
+Cheesy quotes: teachers decorate their walls with them, Hallmark fills the greeting card aisles with them, and football coaches give rousing speeches full of them.
 Cheesy quotes are everywhere.
-And, what’s worse, we secretly love them.
-How can you hate on a quote that tells you to "reach for the moon, because you might end up among the stars," that tells you to follow your passion?
-You might hate the language, but you can't hate the message.
+And we love them.
+How can you hate on a quote that tells you to "reach for the moon, because you might end up among the stars"?
+You might hate the language (and the basic misunderstanding of astronomy), but you can't hate the message.
 As humans, we're built to dream, hope, and imagine.

 And, as humans, we're pretty much set up to fail.

 Great Expectations shows us something that motivational posters never do: reaching for the stars can be dangerous.
 You get fired from your first job; you have to move back in with your parents; your crush marries the worst possible man.
 You know this feeling, or—sorry—you will.
 It's the one thing every adult human has in common whether you're a rich lady, a criminal, or a blacksmith's boy.
 And that's something to care about.